Signed in as:

 Does this sound like you?

-Do I feel like I have to choose between my parents?
+Do you feel like you have to choose between your parents or other family members?

 If you do, are any of these things happening to you?